 The remaining malware signatures associated with index.php on our chart are for generic malware signatures and PHP malware.

 You can find more information about specific malware signatures in our Knowledge Base.

 This report confirms what is already known.
 Vulnerable software continues to be a problem and is one of the primary causes of today’s websites hacks.

 - WordPress continues to be the leading infected website CMS (83% of all websites cleaned in 2017).

 - There was a notable decrease in out-of-date WordPress, Joomla, and Drupal installations at the point of infection.
 Magento continues to lead the pack for number of out-of-date vulnerable installations at the point of infection.

-- The blacklist telemetry showed a 1% reduction in sites being blacklisted (only 14%), increasing the number of infected websites that are going undetected by blacklist engines to 86%.
+- The blocklist telemetry showed a 1% reduction in sites being blocklisted (only 14%), increasing the number of infected websites that are going undetected by blocklist engines to 86%.

 - The malware families analysis showed that SEO Spam was associated with 44% of all infection cases in 2017.
 It also showed a decrease in mailer scripts, from 19% to 15.1%, and a marginal decline in malware distribution – from 50% in Q3 2016 to 47% in 2017

 There is little found in the data to indicate any significant difference between what is disseminated by information security (InfoSec) professionals and the actions taken by website administrators.